The Testi Test: A Step-by-Step Guide to Testicle Self-Exam

 Why Bother with Testicle Self Exams?

-Testicular cancer symptoms aren’t always dramatic.
+Testicular cancer symptoms are not always dramatic.
 That’s why knowing how to check your testicles gives you a major advantage.
 Regular checks help you notice subtle changes in testicular health before they become big issues.

 Even if nothing’s wrong, knowing you’re all good brings peace of mind.
 Like remembering where you parked without using the app.
 Victory.